Fort Wayne Project

 - $600 A/C equipment savings

-- Energy savings vs. both clear and high solar gain low-e
+- Heating and cooling energy savings vs. both clear and high solar gain low-e

 - Improved comfort over both